 Who Can Access DStv?

-As you can see, DStv is an excellent service that provides the South African people with their daily dosage of television.
-But it is not just restricted to RSA; it’s also available in other countries in the region like Nigeria, Kenya, and Ghana.
+DStv is an excellent service that provides South African people with their daily dosage of television.
+But the streaming platform is only restricted to RSA residents.

-The lousy part is that both DStv and DStv Now are unavailable outside that particular region.
-Due to licensing agreements, the streaming service must block viewers who live outside its coverage area from accessing its content.
+Due to licensing agreements, DStv Now must block viewers who live outside its coverage area from accessing its content.
 Therefore, when you try to watch any program from the US, for example, the following message will appear on your screen:

 “Sorry, DStv Now isn’t available in your region.”